Oxyaine/RainWorldBestiary/README.md

 # Rain World Bestiary
 An in game bestiary that unlocks as you encounter creatures!

-This file is here to help fellow developers add their own entries or tabs to the bestiary.
+While there are summaries and comments for all functions and variables, there is no documentation (because I am unable to figure out how to make them), this file here is hopefuly good enough to help developers get started understanding how they can make their own entries in the bestiary.

 # Quick Note
 Whenever I change the code (in a way that would break dependent mods, for example renaming a variable / function / class, completely changing how a function runs, or changing the structure of how entries are saved), I'll try my best to leave the old code intact, but to mark it as obsolete, which should hopefuly prevent dependent mods from breaking.